nickloman/nickloman.github.com/_posts/2015-09-24-first-sqk-map-006-experiment.md

      ensure very high 2D yields) but the second motor has gone.
 The new motor I assume is clever enough to be able to stall both the template and complement strand.
-It will be interesting to compare translocated times of the two strands (in SQK-MAP-005 the complement strand was slower, as it was retarded by two enzymes).
+It will be interesting to compare translocation times of the two strands (in SQK-MAP-005 the complement strand went through the pore more slowly, as it was retarded by two enzymes).

 The new chemistry is accompanied with a new Metrichor basecaller workflow specific to SQK-MAP-006 and with which does not seem to